Mixtape-Sessions/Causal-Inference-1/Lab/IV/README.md

 Load the Fulton Fish Market data from `https://github.com/Mixtape-Sessions/Causal-Inference-1/raw/main/Lab/IV/Fulton.dta`

 1. Run OLS of `q` on `p` controlling for indicators for day of the week (`Mon`, `Tue`, `Wed`, `Thu`).
 Interpret the elasticity.

-2. Instrument for `p` using the variable `Stormy` which is an indicator for it being stormy in the past two days.
+2. Estimate the Wald estimator using reduced form and first stage regressions with day of week fixed effects using `Stormy` as the instrument.
 Interpret the elasticity.

+3. Instrument for `p` using the variable `Stormy` which is an indicator for it being stormy in the past two days.
+Interpret the elasticity.
+Compare your answer to the Wald estimator.

-3. Calculate the Olea and Pfleuger effective F-statistic and interpret the strength of the instrument.
+4. Calculate the Olea and Pfleuger effective F-statistic and interpret the strength of the instrument.

-4. Calculate the Anderson-Rubin confidence intervals.
+5. Calculate the Anderson-Rubin confidence intervals.

+6. What might be a great figure of the reduced form and the first stage separately?

 # Card Replication